Tech-at-DU/BotShop-iOS/P03-CollectionView-Setup/content.md

 ## Editing the Layout of Cells

-The items are very small and leave a lot to be desired.
+As it is right now, all the items are very small and leave a lot to be desired.

 What we can do is add more functionality to the `collectionView`.
 We want to change the size of each of the items to be larger and make the most of our `collectionView` so that there isn’t as much negative or empty space.